 If the parties cannot agree on a child custody schedule, then a judge will make that determination after hearing evidence and argument from the parties.
-The law requires the judge to order a schedule that is in the best interest of the children.
+The law requires the judge to order a schedule that is in the interest of the children.

 In deciding custody, the judge must consider any relevant factor, including:

 - Wishes of each parent